ddj231/Handel/README.md

 finish
 ```

-See the examples folder [here](./Examples/) for example Handel programs and inspiration.
+See the Examples folder [here](./Examples/) for example Handel programs and inspiration.

 ### Example Using Handel In Browser